calscoo/portfolio/hugo/content/resume.md

 * **Location:** Greater Seattle Area, WA
 * **Arrangement:** Remote Work Only

 Accomplished Senior DevOps Engineer adept at delivering business value through technology.
 Proven track record in cloud cost optimization, automation, continuous deployment, and security best practices.
-Skilled in AWS, Terraform, Ansible, Kubernetes, and leading cross-functional initiatives.
-Passionate about mentoring, communication, collaboration, and fostering a culture of continuous improvement.
+Skilled in AWS, Terraform, Ansible, Kubernetes, scripting, development and leading cross-functional initiatives.
+Strong communicator and collaborator with a passion for mentoring, knowledge sharing and fostering a culture of continuous improvement.

 ## Experience